Last Updated: February 3, 2021

 Note: Local File Networking is not supported on Windows XP.

-- Verify that you are using the latest production version of BrightAuthor software and player firmware available on the Downloads page.
+- Verify that you are using the latest production version of BrightAuthor software and player firmware (That your player suppports) available on the Downloads page.

 - Verify that the SD card is inserted into the player and has not been manually edited since Device Setup.
 There is a program installed on the card during device setup that listens to publish requests from BrightAuthor.